 Baby boomers born in the 1950s are well positioned to assess the seismic change in values that occurred during the 1960s and 70s.
 Observing the cultural trends in art and music, it is possible to discern the transition from the post-war idealistic collectivism that spawned the welfare state to the materialistic individualism exemplified by Thatcherism.
-John Lennon’s creative partnership with Yoko Ono, then a relatively obscure, but pioneering performance artist illustrates this trend.
+John Lennon’s creative partnership with Yoko Ono, then a relatively obscure but pioneering performance artist, illustrates this trend.

 In contrast, Ono’s influential performance work, Cut piece first staged in 1964 before she met Lennon, had been less about her and more about the audience.
 As they took it in turns to cut at her clothes with a pair of tailor’s shears, the audience members placed themselves in a morally unedifying position.
-Essentially they were participants in the wilful and public demeaning of a young woman in a kind of strip poker where she always loses.
+Essentially they were complicit participants in the wilful and public demeaning of a young woman in a kind of strip poker where she always loses.
 What she exposes so simply is the suppressed aggression and even sadism that is released when “permission” is granted to attack a vulnerable woman.
 Marina Abramovic essentially replayed this idea in her performance work Rhythm O ten years later where she sat behind a table set with a range of 74 objects including scissors, a gun, a scalpel, a rose and a whip inviting the audience to use them as they wished.
 This table is displayed in blank accusatory fashion at the Tate Modern.
-The humiliation she suffered was similarly disturbing but from our present day perspective it appears that Abramovic’s work is hampered by an egotistical and comical overkill compared to the subtle minimalism of the original Ono piece.
+The humiliation she suffered was similarly disturbing but from our present day perspective it appears that Abramovic’s performance is blunted by an egotistic and comic overkill compared to the subtle minimalism of the original Ono piece.

 Her manifesto for her art is stated quite starkly.
 She faces the camera and over a period of 15-20 minutes violently brushes her long dark tresses repeating with various degrees of desperation and resignation the injunction that gives the work its title.
 If the artist is the art object and if art is judged by its beauty this is the inescapable conclusion.
 In the closing frames of one version her agitation appears spent and she stares calmly into the camera.
 You are struck by her underlying confidence in her beauty which is manifested, like many other beautiful women, in the asymmetry of her face.
 The irony is that the artist appears for most of the performance to be tortured by the thought that she is not.
 The poignancy of this piece is that it purports to be a protest against the unrealistic pressures society places on the physical appearance of women.
 As Abramovic reached her sixties rather than resist this pressure it is sad but perhaps inevitable that her confidence could only be maintained by extensive plastic surgery that sliced thirty years off her physical age.
 To maintain her market value the artist who is an artwork has to undergo restoration like any other art object.